This is the story of a tree.

 By the 1790s, the Avery Oak’s gnarled and crooked branches spread more than 90 feet from a trunk five feet in diameter.
 In 1794, Congress passed the Naval Armament Act, authorizing the construction of six frigates.
 While the American ships featured live oak frames (Quercus viginiana from the Georgia Sea Islands), shipbuilder and naval architect Joshua Humphreys specified white oak for the hull planking.
 Timber merchants from New Jersey to Maine scrambled to find old growth trees that had the straight trunks to cut long runs of plank, but also crooks and bends that could supply the hundreds of hanging, standing, and lodging knees needed to support deck beams.

 While the quest for timber continued, Captain Samuel Nicholson came to Dedham.
-He had married Mary Dowse, a daughter of the Hon.
-Edward Dowse of Dedham in 1780.
+He had married Mary Dowse, the sister of the Hon.
+Edward Dowse of Dedham, in 1780.
 The War Department appointed Nicholson Constitution’s first captain, and along with some other gentlemen in Boston, made him responsible for building the ship.
 It seems his young family resided in the town during at least some of the period in which the ship rose from the stocks at Edmund Hartt’s Boston shipyard.

 Nicholson must have eyed the massive Avery Oak every time he came to town.
 At last, he approached Jonathan Avery and made an offer.
 For $70, axemen would come and fell the tree and haul its trunk and limbs to Boston.
 For a New England farmer, it was a tidy sum.
 To put the offer in perspective, the able seamen who first manned the ship in 1798 made only $17 per month.